christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 #### Results

 From the Qualimap BAM QC data, ~65-75% of total fragments mapped to exons.
 FeatureCounts counted ~60-70% of total fragments as mapping uniquely to exons.
 Seems fine.
 Moving to R!

+### Processing in R
+Initial PCA on annotated data suggests that major batch-related factor is library size.
+PCs 3-5 show some differences by tissue, which is cool.
+If necessary, I can run ComBat and check that it doesn't remove the tissue-based differences.

+- [ ] Label Retina 7 into its own batch instead of keeping it in the same batch as Retina 6.
+I think they're from the same library but the samples were prepped with different protocols, as Susana mentioned that she thinks she submitted too much RNA for the Retina 7 samples.

+- [ ] Scale counts to TPM and see how that looks by PCA (see https://statquest.org/2015/07/09/rpkm-fpkm-and-tpm-clearly-explained/ and https://hbctraining.github.io/DGE_workshop/lessons/02_DGE_count_normalization.html).

+- [ ] edgeR, DESeq, and DESeq2 all have their own methods of correcting for library size, so they all want the raw count data.
+But may be good to also run PCA on their normalized counts and confirm that tissue-based differences are maintained.

 ### DESeq2